mikegratton/dim/README.md

 * Use a custom flat map for formatters.
 These make setting and changing formatters less verbose, as well as improving runtime performance.
 * Add unit index to quantity and unit.
 This is a 64-bit number that uniquely represents each unit.
+* Made major improvements to the Bison-based parser.
+The new parser does not copy any strings and is much more efficient.

+Changes:
+* Due to the parser changes, the are ("a") and the hectare ("ha") are no longer recognized by the fallback parser.
+The format map for area types has gained these quantities.

 ### v1.0